We offer nine clinical fellowship programs.

 Adult Cardiothoracic Anesthesiology

-The Department of Anesthesiology at the University of Pittsburgh offers world-class opportunities for advanced training in adult cardiothoracic anesthesiology.
+The department offers world-class opportunities for advanced training in adult cardiothoracic anesthesiology.
 The adult cardiothoracic anesthesiology service provides anesthetic care for over 2,000 adult cardiac surgical procedures per year at UPMC.
 Four ACGME-accredited one-year positions are available each year.
 Learn more about the Adult Cardiothoracic Anesthesiology Fellowship.

 Anesthesiology Critical Care